raspberrypilearning/hows-your-day/en/step_1.md

 ### Get ideas 💭

 Test these example projects to get ideas.
-Think about what activity you like to do most:

-⭐ Share your finished Active assistant project for a chance of it being featured here.
+⭐ Share your finished `How's your day?` project for a chance of it being featured here.

 --- task ---